 Bob Dylan - Visions of Johanna (1966)

-Like some the songs at the top of this page, this is about the tension between the world of spirit (Johanna) and the world of flesh (Louise).
+Like many of my favorite songs, this is about the tension between the world of spirit (Johanna) and the world of flesh (Louise).

 Bob Dylan - Girl From The North Country (1963)

-On a good stereo the final harmonica solo is the heaviest thing Bob Dylan has ever played, and it draws emotion from the lyrics.
+On a good stereo the final harmonica solo is the heaviest thing Bob Dylan has ever played.

 Bob Dylan - One More Cup Of Coffee (1976)